Gaepodong/Your-True-Review/README.md

 ```

-3. If you want to generate Korean wordcloud, download the font to support encoding Korean and change "Font Path" in macro.py line:45.
+3. If you want to generate Korean wordcloud,

+***Download the font to support encoding Korean and change "Font Path" in macro.py line:45.***

 4. Abstract Key Sentences & Generate Wordcloud - Output will be stored in /data/
 ```